Meg Cychosz

 My research specialization is in speech science and speech development, especially among children who receive cochlear implants, including:

 To address these questions, I combine classic methods in linguistic phonetics and psycholinguistics such as in-situ fieldwork, articulatory modeling, and acoustic measurement, with newer approaches such as crowdsourcing, eye-tracking, and the analysis of largescale, natualistic speech databases.
+Most recently I was awarded a KL2 translational science training award (akin to the K-series at NIH) through UCLA's Clinical and Translational Science Institute.
+This award will allow me to learn functional near-infrared spectroscopy and add that neuro-imaging technique to my methodological toolbelt in the coming years.

 In my work, I often use children as model systems because they undergo tremendous physiological and cognitive changes within a very short period of time, making them ideal testing grounds for theories of phonetic variation, learning, and change.